zuluana/Halia/README.md

 ### Package Managers (like npm ) vs. Halia

-NPM is a "Package Manager" used to manages static, package-level dependencies which typically stay constant between runs.

-Halia also manages dependencies, but the dependency tree can be built on-demand at runtime, and typically between "Features" in the application domain, not static libraries used to build features.
+NPM is a "Package Manager" used to manage static dependencies.
+Halia also manages dependencies, but the dependency tree can be built on-demand at runtime.

 Halia also has an "install" step, which enables Plugins to change the functionality of existing Plugins.